 Below, you will find information about proceeding through the divorce process in Florida.
 As you will see, the divorce process (even at its most simple) is complex enough to warrant legal representation.
 If your divorce is contested or may become contested, it is especially important to retain a lawyer to protect your rights and interests.

 Step 1: File a divorce petition.
-To start the divorce process, one or both parties must file a “Petition for Dissolution of Marriage” in the county circuit court where one party resides.
+To start the divorce process, typically one or both parties must file a “Petition for Dissolution of Marriage” in the county circuit court where one party resides.
 The parties must also file additional paperwork at this time, such as a financial affidavit or a marital settlement agreement, depending on the circumstances of the marriage.
-If financial statements are not filed with the petition, each party must submit a financial affidavit within 45 days of the service of the petition or several days before any temporary hearing.
+If financial statements are not filed with the petition, generally each party must submit a financial affidavit within 45 days of the service of the petition or several days before any temporary hearing.
 There are exceptions to these steps in certain circumstances so please discuss your unique facts with a trained expert attorney.

 Step 2: Answer the divorce petition.
 If one spouse filed the divorce petition, the other spouse has 20 days from the date of being served to file an answer to the divorce petition.
 The answer should address the issues in the initial petition.
 Additional issues should be addressed in a counter-petition.